Brad Lambert (American football)

-Brad Lambert (born January 14, 1965) is an American college football coach who serves as a defensive analyst at the University of Kentucky.
+Brad Lambert (born January 14, 1965) is an American college football coach who serves as a defensive coordinator at Marshall University.
 He previously served as the co-defensive coordinator and linebackers coach at Wake Forest University.
 He was the head coach at UNC-Charlotte from 2011 to 2018, and helped transition the 49ers football program from conception through a two year stint in the Football Championship Subdivision to the Football Bowl Subdivision in 2015, when the program joined the rest of the 49ers' sports in programs in Conference USA.

 Playing career

-Kansas State

 Lambert played defensive back for the Kansas State Wildcats, lettering for four straight seasons and graduating in 1987.
 He earned second-team all-Big Eight honors his freshman season.
 He also was an all-Big Eight Academic choice from 1984 to 1986.

 Coaching career

 Oklahoma

 Lambert began his coaching career as a graduate assistant with the Oklahoma Sooners.

-Marshall
+Marshall (first stint)

 Lambert's first assistant coaching position was under head coach Jim Donnan with the Marshall Thundering Herd from 1990 to 1995.
 While at Marshall, Lambert participated in four NCAA Division I-AA Football Championship Games with Marshall winning the 1992 NCAA Division I-AA Football Championship.